-NOTE: The requesting party is not required to submit a MDHS-CSE-628 for the review to begin; any handwritten or typed statement requesting a review is sufficient.
+NOTE: The requesting party is not required to submit a MDHS-CSE-628 for the review to begin; any written request is sufficient, including requests submitted electronically.

 If the location of the non-requesting parent is an issue, a review cannot be conducted, but will be pending until that parent is located.
 The child support worker must manually notify the requesting parent via notice A580, that the review cannot be conducted until the other parent is located.